 Rules & Regulations

-The Delta Reserve card is subject to Amex’s card application rules.
-This include the Once Per Lifetime Rule, which states that you can only receive a sign-up bonus on any card once ever.
-Therefore, you should apply for this card when the sign-up bonus is as high as possible.
+This card is subject to Amex’s Once Per Lifetime Rule, which states that cardholders can only receive a sign-up bonus on any card once ever.
+Therefore, prospective cardholders should apply for this card when the sign-up bonus is as high as possible.

 American Express Platinum Delta SkyMiles Card

 The Delta Platinum SkyMiles Card is very similar to the Delta Reserve Card.
 But the Platinum Card does not offer Concierge Service and complimentary Sky Club Lounge Access.
 The Delta Platinum Card also has a more affordable $250 annual fee (NOT waived the first year) and most of the same benefits to match.